-  There’s 3 tops of dryers in the dog dryer world.
-Handheld dryers, cage or stand dryers and high velocity dog dryers.
-We’ll be talking about high velocity dog dryers in this post because that is what is recommended for the Newfoundland.
+There are 3 tops of dryers in the dog dryer world.
+Handheld dryers, cage or stand dryers and high-velocity dog dryers.
+We’ll be talking about high-velocity dog dryers in this post because that is what is recommended for the Newfoundland.

-  High velocity dog dryers are also called blasters or forced air dryers and they come in many different shapes and sizes.
-Choosing one for the first time can be confusing so here’s some tips that can help you narrow down your choices.
+High-velocity dog dryers are also called blasters or forced air dryers and they come in many different shapes and sizes.
+Choosing one for the first time can be confusing so here are some tips that can help you narrow down your choices.

 - Forget about horsepower, look for CFM and FBM.
 Cubic feet per minute is a fixed measurement that indicates the actual volume of air that the dryer produces=air volume.
 Feet per Minute is the speed of the airflow coming from the dryer=air speed.
 This is what gets the water off of the dog’s fur so the bigger the number, the faster the dryer time.

 - Variable speed.
 Look for a dryer with at least 2 different speeds.
 The slower speed is great to use around the face and sensitive areas and the slower speed works better when first exposing a dog to a high-velocity dog dryer.

 - Clean filters.
 Just like anything that has a filter, you’ll have to clean them every now and again so check to make sure the dryer you are checking out has easy to clean filters.